What is special with RonDB#

 This includes the following points:

-SICS, a research lab connected to KTH in Stockholm, Sweden, have developed HopsFS, this is a metadata backend to Hadoop HDFS for storing many, many petabytes of data into HDFS and enabling HDFS to handle many millions of file operations per second.
+SICS, a research lab connected to KTH in Stockholm, Sweden, has developed HopsFS.
+This is a metadata backend to Hadoop HDFS for storing many petabytes of data in HDFS and enabling HDFS to handle many millions of file operations per second.
 HopsFS uses disk data in NDB to store small files that are not efficient to store in HDFS itself.

 Prototypes have been built successfully where NDB was used to store disk blocks to implement a distributed block device.